mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 * Worker Scaling Set (Microsoft.Compute/virtualMachineScaleSets): A scale set for worker instances to be launched into.
 The scaling features are not currently used.
 The scale set is configured to attach an extension to each instance which configures the instance at deployment time as a worker node of the cluster.
 Communication between clients and workers is secured using SSL.

 ### Storage
-* Storage Account (Microsoft.Storage/storageAccounts): A standard geographically redundant storage (GRS) Storage Account which hosts the File Share used to distribute files amongst cluster instances.
+* Storage Account (Microsoft.Storage/storageAccounts): A standard locally redundant storage (LRS) Storage Account which hosts the File Share used to distribute files amongst cluster instances.
 * File Share created inside Storage Account.
-Created by the headnode and mounted by all instances to K: drive.
+Created by the headnode and accessible by all instances.
     * Used to distribute the Shared Secret created by headnode to all worker VMs.
 The Shared Secret is required for worker instances to register and establish a secure connection with the job scheduler.
     * Used to distribute the Cluster Profile to clients.
 The Cluster Profile is required to authenticate that a user has permission to connect to the cluster.
-    * Files uploaded to this File Share will be available to all workers using the K: drive.
+    * Files uploaded to this File Share will be available to all workers.

+## FAQ

+### What skills or specializations do I need to use this Reference Architecture?

+No programming or cloud experience required.

+### How long does this process take?

+If you already have an Azure account set up and ready to use, you can start a MATLAB Parallel Server Reference Architecture cluster in less than 15 minutes.
+Startup time will vary depending on the size of your cluster.

+### How do I manage limits?

+To learn about setting quotas, see [Azure subscription and service limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).